 Basis of presentation The condensed consolidated financial statements have been prepared by KLA-Tencor Corporation ("KLA-Tencor" or the "Company") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to such rules and regulations.
 In the opinion of management, the unaudited interim financial statements reflect all adjustments (consisting only of normal, recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows for the periods indicated.
-These financial statements and notes, however, should be read in conjunction with the Item 8, "Financial Statements and Supplementary Data" included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2003, filed with the SEC on September 15, 2003, as amended by the Company's Annual Report on Form 10-K/A filed on September 29, 2003.
+These financial statements and notes, however, should be read in conjunction with the Item 8, "Financial Statements and Supplementary Data" included in the Company's Annual Report on Form 10-K/A filed on September 29, 2003.

-The results of operations for the three month period ended September 30, 2003 are not necessarily indicative of the results that may be expected for any other interim period or for the full fiscal year ending June 30, 2004.
+The results of operations for the three and six month periods ended December 31, 2003 are not necessarily indicative of the results that may be expected for any other interim period or for the full fiscal year ending June 30, 2004.